Data Protection Policy

 RIGHT TO BE FORGOTTEN

 A data subject may request that any information held on them is deleted or removed, and any third parties who process or use that data must also comply with the request.
-An erasure request can only be refused if an exemption applies.
+An erasure request can only be refused if an appropriate exemption applies.

 When relevant, and when it does not have a negative impact on the data subject, privacy settings will be set to the most private by default.